 - Your team started with the boule advantage.
 You might have kept the boule advantage if you had brought out your shooter and shot the opposing team’s opening boule.
 Even if it took your shooter more than one attempt, it would have been worth it to get rid of that dangerous opening boule.

-- But in deciding not to shoot, you not only lost the advantage, you gave the advantage to your opponents, to the tune of five boules.
-With that kind of boule advantage, they are almost certainly going to win the mene.
+- In deciding not to shoot, you not only lost the advantage, you gave the advantage to your opponents, to the tune of five boules.
+With a boule advantage that big, they are almost certainly going to score several points and win the mene.

-The moral here is that one of your highest priorities should be NOT to lose the boule advantage.
+The moral of this story is that one of your highest priorities should be NOT to lose the boule advantage.
 And that can sometimes mean using your shooter very early in the mene.

 The Forgotten Boule and the Boule Advantage

-Consider this situation.
-There are a lot of boules on the ground.
-Your team has the point.
-You ask the opponents if they have any more boules to play.
+Suppose that there are a lot of boules on the ground.
+Your team has the point, so you ask the opponents if they have any unplayed boules.
 They look around and then say “No, we’re out”.
 So you play your last boule.
 As you’re walking to the head to count your points, one of the opposing players says “Ooops!
 I made a mistake.
 I still have one boule left!”
 What should you do?

 If you say “It was an honest mistake.
 Go ahead.
 Play your last boule,” you are making a big mistake.
-Look at it this way— Your team had the boule advantage, the right to throw the last boule.
-The opposing player’s mistake (even if it was an honest mistake, and not an attempt to cheat) took the boule advantage away from your team and gave it to his own team.
-If he is allowed to play that last “forgotten” boule, he will be playing the last boule in the mene.
-And with that last boule, he can do all sorts of mischief.
-He can win the mene for his own team.
+Here’s why.
+Your team had the boule advantage.
+The opposing team’s mistake (even if it was an honest mistake, and not an attempt to cheat) took the boule advantage away from your team.
+If your opponents are allowed to play that last “forgotten” boule, they will be playing the last boule in the mene.
+And with that last boule, they can do all sorts of mischief and win the mene.

 The bottom line?
-In a “forgotten boule situation”— even in friendly play— it is best to go by the book.
-According to the rules a forgotten boule should be declared dead.
+In a “forgotten boule situation”— even in friendly play— a forgotten boule should be declared dead.
 It should not be played.